Mir4H/Rate-Repository-App/README.md

 - Create an account
 - Review any public repository once logged in
 - View and sort list of all repositories
-- View detailed info and all reviews of an repository
+- View detailed info and all reviews of a repository
 - Manage own reviews